Skip to main content.

 Earn your undergraduate degree in data science

-At UMass Dartmouth, the data science major is an interdisciplinary, integrating mathematics and computer science with disciplines such as business, engineering, healthcare, planning, science, and sociology.
+At UMass Dartmouth, the data science major is an interdisciplinary program, integrating mathematics and computer science with disciplines such as business, engineering, healthcare, planning, science, and sociology.

 As a data science major, you’ll build a strong foundation in information theory and in the methods and tools of mathematics and computer science.
 You’ll gain skills in complex problem solving, data-driven discovery, decision support, machine learning, predictive and visual analytics, and statistics.